-Andrew is a member of the Mortgage Finance Association of Australia (MFAA), the Ballina Chamber of Commerce and is a Justice of the Peace (JP).
+Andrew is a member of the Mortgage Finance Association of Australia (MFAA), the Association of Independently Owned Financial Professionals (AIOFP), the Ballina Chamber of Commerce and is a Justice of the Peace (JP).

 2. DIRECTORS' PROFILES (CONTINUED)

 CAMERON SCOTT McCULLAGH